ECLipsE-Gen-Local: Efficient Compositional Local Lipschitz Estimates for Deep Neural Networks: Methodology

 \begin{proposition} For given $\Lambda_i$, $i \in \mathbb{Z}_{N-1}$ that satisfies $X_i>0$, $i \in \mathbb{Z}_{N-2}$, the tightest upper bound for Lipschitz constant is $\mathbf{L}=\sqrt{\sigma_{max}\left(W_N(X_{N-1})^{-1}W_N^T\right)}.$

 \end{proposition}

 ECLipsE-Gen-Acc provides accurate Lipschitz estimates by solving small semidefinite programs (SDPs).
 ECLipsE-Gen-Fast, with fewer decision variables, offers improved computational speed at the expense of some accuracy.
 Under very mild assumptions, ECLipsE-Gen-CF relaxes the sub-problems at each stage and yields a closed-form solution for each sub-problem that makes it extremely fast.
 These algorithms embody different trade-offs between efficiency and accuracy; one may choose ECLipsE-Gen-Acc, if pursuing accuracy, and ECLipsE-Gen-Fast or ECLipsE-Gen-CF (depending on the slope of the activation function), for applications where scalability is of the essence.
+Note that ECLipsE-Gen-CF involves adjustment of slope bounds as a relaxation to achieve closed-form solutions, which can introduce additional conservatism.
+The slack introduced is discussed in Appendix \ref{app:CF analysis}.

 Having introduced the three algorithms, we now describe how to generalize each to arbitrary subsets of layers and input-output pairs.
 To extend ECLipsE-Gen-Acc, ECLipsE-Gen-Fast, and ECLipsE-Gen-CF, we simply isolate the sub-network between the chosen layers and appropriately select the associated weights and $\Lambda$ variables.
 Specifically, when estimating $\textbf{L}^{(p,i)}_{\mathcal{K},\mathcal{L}}$, $p<i$, $\mathcal{K}\subseteq \mathbb{Z}_{d_p}$, $\mathcal{L}\subseteq \mathbb{Z}_{d_i}$, we keep only $W_i$, $i=p+1,...,i$ and $\Lambda_i$, $i=p+1,...,i-1$ , substitute $W_{p+1}$ and $W_i$ with $(W_{p+1})_{(\bullet,\mathcal{K})}$ and $(W_i)_{(\mathcal{L},\bullet)}$, and similarly substitute $\Lambda_p$ and $\Lambda_{i-1}$ with $(\Lambda_p)_{(\mathcal{K},\mathcal{K})}$ and $(\Lambda_{i-1})_{\mathcal{L},\mathcal{L})}$.
 The sequence of small sub-problems start at stage $p+1$.
 The remainder of the procedure and the structure of the optimization problem for each algorithm remain unchanged.